BottyIvan/introfy/README.md

 # Introfy.dev

+> [!CAUTION]
+> Some features of Introfy are still under development and may not be fully functional.
+Stay tuned for updates!

+> [!NOTE]
+> A CLI tool for project scaffolding is planned for future releases.

 **Introfy.dev** is a modern, open source landing page generator designed for software projects, teams, and developers who want to showcase their work professionally, quickly, and with SEO optimization.

 ## Main Features